DevDecoder/HIDDevices/Readme.md

 The following controllers have been tested:
 * Saitek X-52 Pro Flight Control System,
 * Razer Sabertooth Elite
 * Microsoft XBox One for Windows Controller (_**Note** that it appears XInput-compatible HID device driver only transmits events from the HID device whilst the current process has a focussed window, so console applications/background services don't appear to work!
-This is not a bug in this library (after too many hours of investigation)._)
+This is not a bug in this library._)

 The following OS's have been tested:
 * Windows 10 Pro 2004 (19041.330)